canha42/pinterest-pin-it/readme.txt

 = Where do I report bugs? =
 In the WordPress forum (http://wordpress.org/support/plugin/pinterest-pin-it-button-for-images) or, even better (as I check it more often), our bug tracker at https://github.com/canha42/pinterest-pin-it/issues (requires registry).

+= Can I e-mail you with my problems? =
+I enjoy writting this plugin and maintaining it, but it's not something I can afford on a daily basis.
+Please take into account I have a day job and helping people individually is not possible.
+Please use the forum listed above to post your problem so even other people can help you.
+Thanks for your comprehension! :)

 == Screenshots ==

 1. Button that shows on image hover